blockdeep/libro/src/medium/Enhance_Logging_in_Migration_Scripts.md

 ## Description

 Logging messages in migration scripts should provide clear and specific information about the migration process.
-Adding more explicit logs helps track progress, identify issues, and understand the migration flow.
+In Substrate-based blockchains, where migrations often involve updating on-chain state, detailed logs are critical for tracking progress, diagnosing issues, and ensuring transparency during the process.
+Insufficient logging can make it difficult to pinpoint errors or understand the steps taken during a migration.

 ## What should be avoided